danvk/boggle-paper/paper/content.typ

 compute, we're able to establish for the first time that the best Boggle boards found via hillclimbing are, in fact, the global optima.

-#figure(
-  align(center)[#table(
-  columns: 4,
-  stroke: 0.5pt,
-  align: (auto,auto,auto,auto,),
+#boggle.board(
   [P], [E], [R], [S],
   [L], [A], [T], [G],
   [S], [I], [N], [E],
   [T], [E], [R], [S],
-  )]
-  , kind: table
-  , caption: [The highest-scoring Boggle board for the ENABLE2K dictionary, with 1,045 words and 3,625 points.
+  caption: [The highest-scoring Boggle board for the ENABLE2K dictionary, with 1,045 words and 3,625 points.
 The longest word is "replastering."]
 )

 == Terminology and Conventions
 <terminology-and-conventions>